 Shareholders will not receive a paper copy of the Meeting Materials unless they request paper copies from the Company.
-To receive a paper copy in time to vote before the Meeting, requests for paper copies should be received by the Company's registrar and transfer agent, TSX Trust Company, by March 5th, 2023.
-Shareholders who have questions about Notice-and-Access may contact the Company toll free at 1-888-DSA-CORP (372-2677) or email info@solaralliance.com.
+To receive a paper copy in time to vote before the Meeting, requests for paper copies should be received by the Company's registrar and transfer agent, TSX Trust Company, by December 3, 2024.
+Requests for paper copies of the materials received after this time will be delivered to Shareholders in accordance with applicable securities laws.
+Shareholders who have questions about Notice-and-Access may contact the Company toll free at 1-888-DSA-CORP (372-2677) or info@solaralliance.com.